-I’m just going to come out and say it: alcohol is wonderful.
-I’ve been known to indulge in a glass or two of crisp Riesling, smooth Shiraz or Amarula neat over ice.
+I'll just come out and say it: alcohol is wonderful.
+I’ve been known to indulge in a glass or two of crisp Sauvignon Blanc, smooth Shiraz, or the occasional Espresso Martini.
 However, alcohol does have its drawbacks.
-First, there’s the obvious: drunken debauchery, inebriated rowdiness, intoxicated topless dancing on bar tops and the like.
+First, there’s the obvious effects of overindulging — unbearable headaches, dehydration, and more apparent brain fog.
 But have you ever given thought what happens to women at the intersection of alcohol and menopause?

 Let’s recap what we know about menopause.

-There are, however, a few things we do that can have an effect on the severity and occurrence of our symptoms.
+There are, however, a few things we do that can have an effect on the severity and occurrence of our these signs of menopause.
 Unfortunately, alcohol is one of them, and it can play a major role in our menopausal journey.